 Quantum Effects Award

-For this purpose, we are particularly looking for innovations that connect the classical with the quantum world, which can be used in different industries, enable new services and open up new perspectives.
+For this purpose, we are particularly looked for innovations that connect the classical with the quantum world, which can be used in different industries, enable new services and open up new perspectives.
 This also applies to technologies which help to significantly advance quantum technologies and solutions.

 The Quantum Effects Award 2025 will be presented in 4 categories: